-As it suggests, part-time employment is a job type where the working hours are lesser than the corresponding full-time employment.
-A part-time employee is generally assigned 30 hours of work in a week.
-But there is no rule for the total working hours employees need to complete.
+As it suggests, part-time employment is a job type with fewer working hours than the corresponding full-time employment.
+For example, a part-time employee is generally assigned 30 hours of work in a week.

 Opposite to the categories of a full-time job, a part-time offers employees flexible working hours as per their choice and lesser responsibility but limited benefits.
-For example, employees may or may not receive the benefits of paid time off.
-However, to avoid any legal issues, employers provide a limited balance of the paid time off.
+For example, employees may or may not receive paid time off gifts.
+However, employers provide a restricted balance of paid time off to avoid legal issues.

 The salary structure of the employees will also be according to the pro-rata basis.

 It is indeed true that both part-time and full-time employment brings their own essence to the workplace.
-People have different votes for part-time vs. full-time work, and we’ll see how.
+However, people have different votes for part-time vs. full-time work, and we’ll see how.

 Many people think of full-time employment as a permanent one and choose it willingly despite having work-life balance issues.
 While this is not the case, a part-time job can be permanent and temporary.
 It’s just the difference in working hours and benefits that matters.

-To bring more consistency and productivity into work, employers mostly prefer full-time employment.
+Employers mostly prefer full-time employment to bring more consistency and productivity into work.
 Despite employee loyalty, the employees also receive full-time benefits and rewards as compared to a part-time job.

 People sometimes switch their job status just to maintain a supportive balance between their work and family.
-Work-life balance is also vital to avoid burnout due to the excessive amount of work.
+Work-life balance is also vital to avoid burnout due to excessive work.
 Students also consider part-time employment to support their studies.

 Though people create diversions in full-time vs. part-time employment, both have their own benefits and drawbacks that are included further.